 Description

-MATERIALS & PLAN A red brick structure with a tiled roof and a limestone plaque.
-The memorial is rectangular on plan and located on a small grassed site at the edge of the road, Horn Hill, facing north.
+The War Memorial to the Third Battalion of the Gloucestershire Regiment is a First World War memorial.
+It is constructed from red brick with a tiled roof and features a limestone plaque.
+The memorial has a rectangular shape and is situated on a small grassed area at the edge of Horn Hill, facing north.

-DESCRIPTION The memorial consists of a simple pier of red brick predominantly laid in English bond on the base and with stretcher bond above.
-The base projects slightly beyond the face of the brick pier on all sides and is topped with a course of chamfered bricks.
-Towards the top of the pier there are two oversailing corbel courses, and a brick dentil course above.
-The memorial is topped by a simple brick pediment and covered by a pitched tiled roof.
+The structure consists of a simple red brick pier, primarily laid in English bond at the base and in stretcher bond above.
+The base slightly overhangs the pier on all sides and is topped with a course of chamfered bricks.
+Near the top of the pier, there are two oversailing corbel courses and a brick dentil course above them.
+The memorial is crowned with a simple brick pediment and a pitched tiled roof.

-A rectangular limestone plaque set into the front face of the memorial with a chamfered surround bears the inscription: IN THIS FIELD/ THE 3RD BATT./ GLOUCESTERSHIRE/ REGIMENT/ Lt Col G. H. BURGES/ COMMANDING/ WAS ENCAMPED/ DURING THE SUMMERS/ 1916 – 1917/ 1918.
+A rectangular limestone plaque is set into the front face of the memorial, surrounded by a chamfered edge.
+The plaque bears the inscription: IN THIS FIELD/ THE 3RD BATT./ GLOUCESTERSHIRE/ REGIMENT/ Lt Col G. H. BURGES/ COMMANDING/ WAS ENCAMPED/ DURING THE SUMMERS/ 1916 – 1917/ 1918.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.